kabanero-io/kabanero-foundation/design/digest.md

 When retiring an older patch level of an application stack container, a best practice is:

 1. Rebuild, test and redeploy all relevant applications built on the older patch level.
-1. Remove application container built on older patch level.
+1. Remove application containers built on older patch level from the container registry
 1. Remove old index from stack-hub index shared with developers.
 1. Deactivate older patch level of application from Kabanero.
 (Referesh/Synchronize)
-1. Remove old patch level of application stack container.
+1. Remove old patch level of application stack container from the container regsitry.

 ### Digest mismatch detection